Matthew-Iwane/Portfolio/README.md

 [LINK TO PORTFOLIO](https://matt-iwane.web.app)

 ## Description
 Personal portfolio showcasing all my projects and professional experience.
 I list my qualifications and all the technology tools that I have learned and practiced through my four years of studying programming.
+I also dive deeper into my work experience regarding the types of work I have done that is not written in my resume.

 ## Technology Used:
 - React
 - Vite
-- Cloud Firestore
+- Cloud Firestore (for info about work experience)
 - Firebase Storage (for images)
 - Framer Motion
 - HTML5/CSS